CosmWasm/sylvia-book/src/basics/execute.md

 }
 ```

-Once again as in case of unit test this is similiar to the test of basic_query.
+Once again, as in the case of the unit test this is similiar to the `query` test.
-After contract instantiation we will call `add_member` with `admin3` as a sender and catch the error
+After contract instantiation, we will call `add_member` with `admin3` as a sender and catch the error
 using [`unwrap_err`](https://doc.rust-lang.org/std/result/enum.Result.html#method.unwrap_err).
 Then
 we will use `assert_eq` to check if it is `ContractError::Unauthorized { sender: "admin3" }`.
-In the end we will query the contract for list of admins and `admin3` is not on the list.
+In the end, we will query the contract for a list of admins, and `admin3` is not on the list.

-Great our contract works as expected but there are some more scenarios we could test.
+Great our contract works as expected, but we could test more scenarios.
 I encourage
 you to think of other edge cases and try to test them by yourself.
-Admins can now be added to the contract but some might want to leave this responsibility.
-Try to add
+We can now add new admins to the contract, but some might want to leave this responsibility.
-new message `leave` and don't forget to test the new functionality.
+Try to add new message `leave` and don't forget to test the new functionality.